 The Company's Common Stock is listed on the Nasdaq Global Select Market.
-Nasdaq listing rules require that a majority of the Company's Directors be "Independent Directors" as defined by Nasdaq corporate governance standards.
-"Independent Director" means a person other than an Executive Officer or employee of the Company or any other individual having a relationship which could interfere with the exercise of independent judgment in carrying out the responsibilities of a Director.
+Nasdaq listing rules require that a majority of the Company's directors be "Independent Directors" as defined by Nasdaq corporate governance standards.
+"Independent Director" means a person other than an Executive Officer or employee of the Company or any other individual having a relationship which, in the opinion of the Company's Board of Directors, could interfere with the exercise of independent judgment in carrying out the responsibilities of a Director.
 For purposes of this rule, "Family Member" means a person's spouse, parents, children and siblings, whether by blood, marriage or adoption, or anyone residing in such person's home.